AngeloEspinoza/quadrotor-model-and-control/README.md

 </p>

 <p align = "center">
-  Fig.2.
+  Fig. 2.
 Positions in $x, y$ and $z$ of the quadrotor after 10 seconds of simulations.
 </p>

 ### Changing the initial and desired configurations